ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 # 2022-08-10 11:23:17,097 INFO worker.py:1490 -- Connected to Ray cluster.
 ```

-While this can be useful for ad-hoc execution on the Ray Cluster, the recommended way to execute an application on a Ray Cluster is to use [Ray Jobs](jobs-quickstart).
+Although the above cell can be useful for occasional execution on the Ray Cluster, the recommended approach for running an application on a Ray Cluster is to use [Ray Jobs](jobs-quickstart).

 ### Ray Job submission

-To set up your Ray Cluster for Ray Jobs submission, we just need to make sure that the Ray Jobs port is visible to the client.
+To set up your Ray Cluster for Ray Jobs submission, it is necessary to ensure that the Ray Jobs port is accessible to the client.
-Ray listens for Job requests through the head pod's Dashboard server.
+Ray receives job requests through the Dashboard server on the head node.

-First, we need to find the location of the Ray head node.
-The static Ray cluster configuration file configures a
+First, we need to identify the Ray head node.
+The static Ray cluster configuration file sets up a
-[Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) targeting the Ray head pod.
+[Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) that targets the Ray head pod.
 This service lets us interact with Ray clusters without directly executing commands in the Ray container.
 To identify the Ray head service for our example cluster, run: